Lou (2010 film)

-Lou is a 2010 Australian film starring John Hurt, Emily Barclay and Lily Bell Tindley.
+Lou is a 2010 Australian drama film starring John Hurt, Emily Barclay, and Lily Bell Tindley.

 Plot

 Young mother Rhea (Barclay) without a partner, tries to raise her three girls in their ramshackle home while trying to survive on social security.
 Set in sugarcane country in northern NSW, their lives are upended when Doyle (Hurt); a former merchant seaman—now in the early stages of Alzheimer's, is thrust upon them with the promise of increased benefits.